Donald Charles Baldwin: Ruth Copeland and Holland–Dozier–Holland

 Late in 1972, Jeffrey Bowen began producing the Skin I'm In album by the Chairmen of the Board in New York City.
 Baldwin and the previously mentioned members of Funkadelic participated in the sessions.
 Often referred to as "the lost Funkadelic album", Skin I'm In featured the hit-single "Finder's Keepers" (#7 R&B, #59 Pop) as well as the "Life 'n' Death suite" which has been described as a magnum opus based around a Sly Stone Track.
 Skin I'm In contained two Baldwin co-writes: "Morning Glory-White Rose" (co-written with Billy Bass Nelson and comprising two parts of the Life 'n' Death suite) and "Live With Me Love With Me" (co-written with Jeffrey Bowen and General Johnson).
-In the fall of 1973, the band (Baldwin, Bernie, Billy, Eddie, and Tiki) toured England with the Chairmen of the Board, where they received a heroes welcome.
+In the fall of 1973, the band (Baldwin, Bernie, Billy, Eddie, and Tiki) toured England with the Chairmen of the Board, where they received a hero's welcome.
 By the time the group left the UK, "Finders Keepers" was England's #1 hit.